Shared workflows in BIM processes: what are the advantages and disadvantages of using a CDE?

 - unauthorised access.

 Therefore, choosing a suitable Cloud infrastructure, with all the necessary guarantees and certifications, such as ISO 27001, CSA, etc., becomes a crucial aspect.

-Test the BIM collaboration platform service for CDE management compliant with the highest range of cloud security standards.
+Test the Common Data Environment platform service for CDE management compliant with the highest range of cloud security standards.